channel-42/gmacs/README.md

 -   org to html conversion
 -   org capture templates (useful if you use org-agenda)

+All this makes integration into the general *emacs workflow* very convinient

     ;; needed for encrypted passwords
     (use-package epa-file)
     (epa-file-enable)